High-Elevation Forest Monitoring

 Foxtail Pine

 In contrast to whitebark pine, foxtail pine has a limited distribution.
 It is endemic to California and is confined to two discrete regions: the Klamath Mountains of northwestern California and the southern Sierra Nevada.
-Foxtail pine always grows as an upright tree (not a shrubby krummholz form), even on the highest, most windswept and exposed sites.
+Foxtail pine nearly always grows as an upright tree (very rarely as a shrubby krummholz form), even on the highest, most windswept and exposed sites.
 These trees are limited to high-elevation slopes, ridges and peaks, typically growing in open stands that are almost purely foxtail pine with little other vegetation.
 Like the whitebark pine, foxtail pine provide important habitat and food for birds and mammals.
 The oldest known foxtail is over 2,000 years old.
 Both live and dead wood of this species can be dated to produce multi-millennial tree-ring records used to reconstruct long-term variations in climate.

 Map of Five-needle pines in western North America